Skip to content

 Let us help you

-Mediations Australia can help you through all stages of the process, including advising on the appropriateness of mediation for your property matter, helping you negotiate with the other party, advising on your likely options with regards to the division of property assets, and formalising any agreement you may reach.
+Mediations Australia can help you through all stages of the process, including advising on the appropriateness of mediation for your property matter, helping you negotiate with the other party, advising on your likely options with regards to family law medation for property division and formalising any agreement you may reach.

 Contact us for Family law mediation today for sound, practical advice to negotiating a property settlement that is just and equitable.